Disney Publishing Worldwide: Zodiac Legacy

 The Zodiac Legacy is a superhero franchise created by Stan Lee that debuted in illustrated novels published by Disney Publishing with POW!
 Entertainment under the Disney Press imprint.
 Working with Stan Lee on the books are co-writer Stuart Moore and Andie Tong, artist.

 The first illustrated novel, The Zodiac Legacy: Convergence was released on January 27, 2015.
 The second novel in the illustrated series, The Dragon's Return, was released on January 26, 2016.
-Dragon's Return made the New York Times best seller list for the week ending January 30, 2016.
+Dragon's Return made the New York Times best-seller list for the week ending January 30, 2016.
 With Papercutz, the first Zodiac Legacy graphic novel, Tiger Island, hit the stands on March 30, 2016, with the writing team joined by artist Paris Cullins.
 In early April 2017, the third and final book in the trilogy, The Balance of Power, was released.
 By that time, a second Papercutz graphic novel in the series was released with art from P.H.
 Marcondes.
 In July 2017, the third graphic novel was released.

 Plot: The series follows a Chinese-American eighth grader from Philadelphia going on a Hong Kong class trip.
 He finds himself involved with an ancient secret unleashing twelve Zodiac magical superpowers.
-The eighth grader, Steven, has to deal with being a superhero and how that effects him family and friends as he ends up in the middle of a worldwide adventure.
-With the second book, Steven attempts to keep his allies together as they enter a grey area.
+The eighth grader, Steven, has to deal with being a superhero and how that affects him, his family, and his friends as he ends up in the middle of a worldwide adventure.
+In the second book, Steven attempts to keep his allies together as they enter a gray area.

 Star Darlings

 Star Darlings is a Disney Publishing multimedia franchise based on an original wish-granting fey people called the Starlings.
 Star Darlings is a trademark of Star Darlings, LLC. owned by DPW.

 Barry Waldo was selected to manage the franchise, which is an inspirational brand targeted at tweens designed to: "celebrate their individuality, make positive choices, and turn their wishes into reality".
 Justice is the franchise's primary retail partner carrying Jakks Pacific doll line, clothing, and books.
 Disney Stores would carry a limited product line.

 The Star Darlings plot is about 12 young Starlings at Starling Academy on Starland who learn about Wishworld (Earth) and are selected to go on a secret mission there.
-Sage, Libby and Leona are the Star Darlings up first for books with the other nine being Adora, Astra, Cassie, Clover, Gemma, Piper, Scarlet, Tessa and Vega.
+Sage, Libby, and Leona are the Star Darlings up first for books with the other nine being Adora, Astra, Cassie, Clover, Gemma, Piper, Scarlet, Tessa, and Vega.